 She probably believes (deep down inside) she wasn’t good enough and that’s why her mom left.
 This loss seeps into her fears of rejection at school and into her self-image.

 Her dad does the right thing.
 He tells her she’s wrong.
-He tells her how lucky he is.
+Tells her how lucky he is.
 But, he also tells her something else.
 He wasn’t sure she’d be ok when her mom left.
-He was scared.
+And, he was scared.

 Even though it wasn’t true, this is the message she got.
 Kayla must have felt, from the time she was very small – that she had to be big and figure things out for herself.

 We see it in her Video’s; in the way she gives advice to others, in how she’s had to cover up her fears.

 Kayla’s dad gives her a big gift when he admits his fear.
 He helps her come out of hiding and admit hers.

 As they sit together and burn her old “hopes and dreams” (so she can make way for new ones), we see the little girl she’s had to hide.
 She sits on her dad’s lap and lets him comfort her.
 She doesn’t have to be so big anymore.